-Hughes Hubbard's FCPA/Anti-Bribery Alert Summer 2012 discusses these and other anti-bribery developments.
-This Alert is divided into two parts.
-Part I begins with a summary and analysis of certain critical enforcement trends and lessons to be learned from recent settlements and other related developments.
-Following that summary and analysis are: (i) a review of focus issues; (ii) a description of FCPA settlements and criminal matters from 2011 and 2012 in reverse chronological order; and (iii) a discussion of selected recent FCPA and related developments.
-Part II contains: (i) a brief discussion of the statutory requirements of, and penalties under, the FCPA; (ii) a description of FCPA settlements and criminal matters from 2005 through 2010 in reverse chronological order; (iii) a discussion of other FCPA and related developments; and (iv) a summary of each DOJ Review and Opinion Procedure Release issued from 1980-present.
+Hughes Hubbard's FCPA/Anti-Bribery Alert Winter 2013 discusses these and other anti-bribery developments.
+This Alert begins with a summary and analysis of certain critical enforcement trends and lessons from recent settlements and other related developments.
+Following that analysis and a detailed discussion of the FCPA Resource Guide, the Alert provides: (i) a brief discussion of the statutory requirements of, and penalties under, the FCPA; (ii) a description of FCPA settlements and criminal matters from 2005 through 2013 in reverse chronological order; (iii) an overview of the Bribery Act, together with recent developments and enforcement actions in the United Kingdom; (iv) a review of select international developments; (v) an overview of other FCPA-related developments; and (vi) a summary of each DOJ Review and Opinion Procedure Release issued from 1980-present.